mweiherer/local-irbsm/README.md

 ### Running the Pipeline
 To run our pipeline using default parameters, simply type:
 ```
-sh video_to_3d/run_pipeline.sh <path-to-video>
+bash video_to_3d/run_pipeline.sh <path-to-video>
 ```
-This will automatically (1) extract 30 frames from the input video, (2) run SfM on the extracted frames, (3) opens a window which prompts you to pick the six landmarks in a single image, (4) aligns the SfM-generated point cloud to our model's mean shape and prunes away points in the background, and finally (5) reconstructs a metrically correct surface mesh by fitting our model to the aligned and pruned point cloud.
+This will automatically (1) extract 30 frames from the input video, (2) run SfM on the extracted frames, (3) opens a window which prompts you to pick the six landmarks in a single image, (4) aligns the SfM-generated point cloud to our model's mean shape and prunes away points in the background, (5) reconstructs a surface mesh by fitting our model to the aligned and pruned point cloud, and optionally (6) colorizes the reconstructed mesh based on the extracted frames (this produces just per-vertex colors obtained from the multi-view image data; feel free to implement more advancent techniques that actually yield a properly textured mesh).
 The whole pipeline runs in about six minutes on a single NVIDIA RTX A4000 with 20 GB of VRAM.

+Optional arguments (see also [here](#fitting-the-model-to-a-point-cloud)):
+- Add `--metrical` to enable metrical surface reconstruction (this returns an *approximate* metrical reconstruction).
+- Additionally add `--nipple_to_nipple_dist <dist-in-mm>` if you want an exact metrical reconstruction.
+- Add `--colorize` to enable the final colorization step.
+- Additionally add `--remove_invisible` if you also want to remove invisible parts from the reconstructed mesh not seen from any camera (usually the back of the subject). **Please note that this option currently works only in combination with the colorize flag.**

 Important mouse and key controls for interactive landmark selection: